ankit-bhati883/NewsApp/README.md

 # NewsApp

 # Overview
-As it name says it is a kotlin based News App
+As it name says it is a kotlin based News App.
+It Fatches data from gnews.io Api using Volley Library

--> Kotlin Based

-->Use Volley Library

-->Show latest news

--> use gnews.io Api

 # Preview